-Royal College Manchester home is part of the Seashell Trust.
-Seashell Trust Charity comprises of a Specialist School, an Independent Specialist FE College as well as registered care homes.
-The Royal College Manchester home comprises of ten, four bed, houses all located on the same site.
+Royal College Manchester home comprises of ten, four bed, houses all located on the same site.
 Facilities and amenities are shared with the College and School.
-All the houses are new purpose built homes, designed to further promote the development of self-help skills, in a small home environment for those young adults transitioning to adulthood.
+All the houses are purpose built homes, designed to further promote the development of self-help skills, in a small home environment for those young adults transitioning to adulthood.